What is a savings account?

 The biggest benefit of an online bank is that they typically can offer higher yields because their overhead costs are much lower than brick-and-mortar banks.

 Savings accounts advantages and disadvantages

-Like all financial products, savings accounts inherently come with some pros and cons.
+Like all financial products, savings accounts come with some pros and cons.

 Here are some of the advantages of savings accounts:

-- Safety: Money kept in a savings account at an FDIC-insured bank or an NCUSIF-insured credit union is insured up to $250,000, keeping your savings safe.
+- Safety: Money kept in a savings account at an FDIC-insured bank or an NCUSIF-insured credit union is insured up to $250,000 per account owner, keeping your savings safe.

 - Growth: Savings accounts are generally interest-bearing, meaning you will earn interest on the money you save in the account.